 Welcome to Pryor Hollow in Stewart County, Tennessee.
 You're about to enter a rural Tennessee farm much as it would have appeared in the mid-19th century.
 Take a leisurely stroll through our grounds and farm buildings, and visit with our interpreters, staffed by our partners at "Friends of LBL."
-Click HERE to see a map of our farm!
-For more photos of The Homeplace and other LBL areas, click HERE.
+See a Map of our farm to help plan your visit!

 The Homeplace is located in the Tennessee portion of LBL.
-From the Golden Pond Visitor Center travel south on The Trace about 12 miles.
+From the Golden Pond Visitor Center travel 12 miles south on Woodlands Trace National Scenic Byway.

 The Homeplace GPS Coordinates: